By NBH, Ph.D., Diplomate of Anti-Aging Medicine,

 People who live in high altitudes tend to have red blood counts.
 Unfortunately, the medical community often mistakes polycythemia for erythrocytosis, which is a documented increase of red cell mass and is dangerous.

-“Many doctors worry that it also raises the risk of heart disease and prostate cancer, though some experts say that those concerns are unproved.
+“Many providers worry that it also raises the risk of heart disease and prostate cancer, though some experts say that those concerns are unproved.
 Jacques Baillargeon, the lead author of the new research, said that the safety of long-term testosterone use had yet to be established in good studies.”

 These risks are just not associated with the work that we do.
 In fact, testosterone replacement therapy has been shown scientifically to lower the risk of heart disease.
 In the medical field, much is technically “unproven.”
-But that doesn’t stop doctors bound by medical boards to prescribe anti-depressants, diabetes medication, and the like.
+But that doesn’t stop providers bound by medical boards to prescribe anti-depressants, diabetes medication, and the like.
 In terms of the long-term effects of testosterone use, I’m happy to chat with O’Connor and Baillargeon at length, show them my health charts, and lean on a rolodex of colleagues that have 20 years of testosterone therapy in their system.
 I have personally been taking testosterone for 14 years as has my wife.
 YES.
 Women also benefit from testosterone therapy.

 Disclaimer: Much of the information in this blog is based on personal medical experience and no single scholarly journal is available to support the claims.
 Nevertheless, the sources are reputable and we believe that the information is factually accurate.[/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]